-The National Library of Australia’s publishing activity relates to Strategic Priority Two: Make access happen.
-In the Corporate Plan 2015-19, the related aspiration is: ‘facilitate and participate in the creation of new knowledge and works of the imagination’ by ‘collaborating with Australia’s leading writers and illustrators to produce high quality and commercially viable publications that interpret the Library’s collection and contribute to the vitality of Australian culture and history’.
+1.1 The National Library of Australia’s publishing activity relates to the Corporate Plan 2017–18: ‘to make access happen’.
 The Publications Guidelines are intended to complement the Publications Policy and provide more detailed advice to guide the Publications Committee and potential authors.

 2. Guidelines aims